 5: Membership: We do not require a membership to fish a WWBS event.

-6: Safety: All participants shall observe local and state regulations specific to boating safety at all times during practice and competition and do not hold either Lyle Danuser/Southwest Custom Tackle, the WWBS, its director, staff, or sponsors liable for anything that happens during an event.
+6: Safety: All participants shall observe local and state regulations specific to boating safety at all times during practice and competition and do not hold either Lyle Danuser/Southwest Custom Tackle LLC, the WWBS, its director, staff, or sponsors liable for anything that happens during an event.
 A United States Coast Guard approved life vest must be on and secured by all competitors anytime the outboard motor is on.
 The boat operator shall have the ignition shut off device (kill switch) attached to themselves anytime the outboard motor is running.
 Navigation lights remain on when it is dark.

 7: Observers: The tournament director may grant permission for an angler to have an observer in the boat.
 This observer must be approved by the tournament director prior to registration and is not allowed to fish or assist in landing a fish in any way.
 This includes hanging onto an object to keep the boat from moving, handing the competing angler the net, netting the fish, handing the competing angler a rod, lure, or bait, bait selection, etc. The observer is only there for safety reasons.